sachin-panayil/SkyScan/README.md

 # SkyScan

-A web application app that tells you the weather!
+A web application that tells you the weather!

 **Created By:**